qteatime/kate/README.md

 If you'd rather have a manual setup, you'll need the `glob` and `typescript` packages, and you'll need Electron 24.1.2.
 You can download the right `electron-*-.zip` for your OS/architecture from the [Electron releases page](https://github.com/electron/electron/releases/tag/v24.1.2), then extract to the `electron/` directory.

+Note that some sub-packages also have dependencies that need to be installed.
+See `node make dependencies` for what to do if you want to avoid network requests.

 After setting up, `node make all` will build all sub-packages.

 ```shell